ovh/docs/pages/account_and_service_management/managing_billing_payments_and_services/how_to_cancel_services/guide.en-gb.md

 ![public cloud instance deletion](images/pci-deletion-en.png){.thumbnail}

-OVHcloud Public Cloud is based on the principle of *Pay-as-you-go* (you can find more details on our page [information on Public Cloud billing method](/pages/public_cloud/compute/analyze_billing).
+OVHcloud Public Cloud is based on the principle of *Pay-as-you-go* (you can find more details on our page [information on Public Cloud billing method](/pages/public_cloud/compute/analyze_billing)).
 At the end of the month, you only pay for the actual resource usage time.

 You can also [view your current resource usage](/pages/public_cloud/compute/analyze_billing#view-your-current-resource-usage) in the OVHcloud Control Panel, and receive email alerts if your resource usage is projected to exceed a certain threshold.

-## How do I cancel my subscription cancelation? <a name="cancel"></a>
+## How do I stop my subscription cancellation? <a name="cancel"></a>

 > [!warning]
 >
-> You can cancel a cancelation request up to 24 hours before the subscription end date.
+> You can revoke a cancellation request up to 24 hours before the subscription end date.
 >

-To cancel a termination request, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then the `Products and services`{.action} button.
+To abort a cancellation request, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then the `Products and services`{.action} button.

-Next, click the '...`{.action}' button to the right of the service for which a cancelation request is being made, then `Cancel service cancelation`{.action}
+Next, click the `...`{.action} button to the right of the service for which a cancellation request is being made, then `Stop cancellation of service`{.action}

 ![cancel_termination](images/cancel_termination-en.png){.thumbnail}

-Finally, click `Confirm cancelation`{.action}.
+Finally, click `Confirm cancellation`{.action}.

-Cancelation of the cancelation is effective immediately.
-Please refresh the "My services" page if you still see the "Cancelation requested" status.
+A termination of a cancellation procedure is effective immediately.
+Please refresh the "My services" page if you still see the "cancellation requested" status.

 ## FAQ

 > [!faq]
 >
 > I cannot cancel a service.
 What should I do?
->> If you are unable to cancel a service (the `Cancel`{.action} button is not available), it may be one of the specific cases detailed [earlier in this guide](#specific-cases).
+>> If you are unable to cancel a service (the `Cancel`{.action} button is not available), it may be one of the specific cases detailed [previously in this guide](#specific-cases).
 >> Also check that the following conditions are met:
 >>
 >> - You must be the “administrative contact” for the service.
 For more information, see [this guide](/pages/account_and_service_management/account_information/managing_contacts#definition).
 >> - The service is in **automatic renewal**.
 If your service is in [manual renewal](/pages/account_and_service_management/managing_billing_payments_and_services/how_to_use_automatic_renewal#auto-vs-manual), it will be suspended on its expiry date, then deleted after a few days.
 >> - The service is not suspended, mainly because of a bill that has not been settled.
 Check that you are up to date in the [payments](/pages/account_and_service_management/managing_billing_payments_and_services/invoice_management#pay-bills) and [renewals](/pages/account_and_service_management/managing_billing_payments_and_services/how_to_use_automatic_renewal#renewal-management) of your services.
 >>
->> If you are still unable to cancel your service, contact our support teams by opening a ticket from the [Help Center](https://help.ovhcloud.com/csm?id=csm_cases_requests).
+>> If you are still unable to cancel your service, contact our support teams by opening a ticket from the [Help Centre](https://help.ovhcloud.com/csm?id=csm_cases_requests).
 > How do I cancel all my services?
 >> You must terminate each service individually.
-You cannot cancel several services at once, or request a global cancelation from our customer support teams.
+You cannot cancel several services at once, or request a global cancellation from our customer support teams.
 > How do I delete my OVHcloud account?
 >> Closing your OVHcloud customer account and deleting your personal data is only possible if:
 >>
->> 1. You no longer have any services visible in the “[My Services](https://www.ovh.com/manager/dedicated/#/billing/autoRenew)” section.
+>> 1. You no longer have any services listed in the “[My services](https://www.ovh.com/manager/dedicated/#/billing/autoRenew)” section.
 Otherwise, you will need to request their termination and wait for their deletion.
 >> 2. You do not have any invoices awaiting payment.
 Otherwise, you will need to pay for them by clicking the `Pay immediately`{.action} button in the bulk actions section of the “[My bills](https://www.ovh.com/manager/#/dedicated/billing/history)” page.
 >> 3. You have no pending orders.
 Check it on [this page](https://www.ovh.com/manager/#/dedicated/billing/orders/orders).
->> 4. Your prepaid account is not positive.
+>> 4. Your prepaid account has no credit balance.
 Check it on [this page](https://www.ovh.com/manager/#/dedicated/billing/payment/ovhaccount).
 >>
 >> If the above conditions are met, you can request to delete your OVHcloud account and the related data by following these steps:
 >>
->> 1. Log in to the [OVHcloud Help Center](https://help.ovhcloud.com/csm?id=csm_get_help)
+>> 1. Log in to the [OVHcloud Help Centre](https://help.ovhcloud.com/csm?id=csm_get_help).
->> 2. Click the `Create ticket`{.action} button
+>> 2. Click the `Create ticket`{.action} button.
->> 3. Select the reason `Manage your OVHcloud customer account`
+>> 3. Select the reason `Manage your OVHcloud customer account`.
 >> 4. Specify `I want to close my OVHcloud account` and follow the steps described.

 ## Go further <a name="gofurther"></a>